Zibanejad has 3 goals, 3 assists in Rangers’ rout of Flyers

 PHILADELPHIA (AP) — Mika Zibanejad had three goals and three assists, Adam Fox had five assists and the New York Rangers routed the Philadelphia Flyers 8-3 on Thursday night.

+Zibanejad also had three goals and three assists in a 9-0 home win over the Flyers in their previous meeting eight days ago.

+New York continued where it left off in this one.
 Pavel Buchnevich added two goals, and Ryan Strome, K’Andre Miller and Filip Chytil also scored as the Rangers won their third straight and fifth in their last seven games.

 Claude Giroux, Kevin Hayes and Sean Couturier scored for the slumping Flyers, who have lost four in a row and 10 of 14.